tprebs/fluttermap_heatmap/README.md

 provider by implementing `HeatMapDataSource`

 ## TODO
-- [ x ] upgrade to flutter_map
-- [ ] release to pub
 - [ ] complete GriddedHeatMapDataSource for gridding the data
 - [ ] improve heatmaps at lower zoom levels by scaling the radius used during painting.
-- [ ] Revisit new flutter_map API as this may be implementable outside of TileLayers